-Should leave 15 minutes between measurements to allow sensor to dry
+Wait 15 minutes after each use to allow sensor to dry

-Holistic health practitioners agree that the gut is the bedrock of health and performance.
-Others like Sayer Ji in his book Regenerate, argue that the gut is core to the rapid evolution and adaptation of humans.
+Others like Sayer Ji in his book Regenerate explain how the gut enabled the rapid evolution and adaptation of humans.

 Food allergies present obvious symptoms.
 Food intolerances, however, can feel more subtle.
-Both lead to inflammation, which is the root of disease.We eat food to absorb and assimilate nutrients.
+Both lead to chronic inflammation, widely considered the root of all diseases.We eat food to absorb and assimilate nutrients.
 Indigestion blocks nutrient utilization, wasting your precious high-quality groceries.

 Previously, you had to visit a clinic to have a gastroenterologist help you identify problematic foods.
-Costing time and a huge bill.
-FoodMarble AIRE has miniaturized this same technology to fit in the palm of your hand.
+SIBO testing was nearly impossible and usually involved getting laughed out of multiple doctors’ offices.

 But for the pressing question…